marcopennekamp/lore/spec/02-multi-functions.md

 - **Extendability** is improved by the ability to define multi-functions *across* files and compilation units.
 This supports features such as C#'s extension methods or Scala's implicit classes in a concise and native way.

 **In this chapter,** we will look at the syntax of function declarations and define functions and multi-functions.
 After laying out the basics, we will define the rules of multiple dispatch and examine constraints and edge cases.
-We will see how intersection types, dynamic specialization and generalization, and extension methods can be used as sugggested above.
+We will see how intersection types, dynamic specialization and generalization, and extension methods can be used as suggested above.